gevgeny/angular2-highcharts/README.md

 ### Add Highcharts Modules
-Any other modules like highchart-3d, highchart-exporintg and etc. should be also added in `@NgModule` after main chart module
+Any other modules like highcharts-3d, highcharts-exporintg and etc. can be also added in `@NgModule` after main chart module

 ```diff
 ...